Frequently Asked Questions

 What courses are available at my high school?

-Talk to the high school guidance counselor to learn what courses are offered at your high school.
+Talk to the high school counselor to learn what courses are offered at your high school.

 What does the program cost?